mastefano64/AppMasterDetail/README.md

 The layout is managed:

-1) through a configuration object that is then passed to the MasterDetail control and with which various functionalities are enabled or disabled.
+1) through a configuration object that is then passed to the MasterDetail control, and with which various functionalities are enabled or disabled.

 2) through templates contained between the opening and closing tags of the MasterDetail control.